regolith-linux/website/content/en/docs/Overview/_index.md

 1: The term came from a time when computers were large and were used on desks.
 That is no longer the case but we still use the term.
 A *desktop environment* is generally applicable to any computer with a keyboard, display, and some type of pointing device.

-2: See [the interface page](../interface/) for specifics about the component Regolith is composed of.
+2: See [the interface page](../interface/) for specifics about the components Regolith is composed of.